DanRDT/scroll-svg/README.md

 import scrollSvg from 'https://unpkg.com/scroll-svg'
 ```

-For a specific version add the version number to the end of the url - `@0.0.0`.
+For a specific version, add the version number to the end of the url - `@0.0.0`.
 For version `1.4.1` and earlier include `/dist/index.mjs` after the version number.
 For more details visit [unpkg.com](unpkg.com).

 ## Animate the SVG